monarch-initiative/agent-smith-ai/README.md

 Agent smith makes it easy to instantiate AI agents that can safely and easily call APIs and locally defined functions to interact with the world.
 It is currently designed to use OpenAI's [function-calling models](https://platform.openai.com/docs/guides/gpt/function-calling) and thus requires an OpenAI API key.

+Current features:

+* Auto-summarization of conversations approaching the model's context window size.
+* User messages are checked with OpenAI's moderations endpoint by default and rejected if toxic.
+* Messages, including function call and result messages, are yielded to the caller in a stream.
+* An optional token-bucket allows built-in rate-limiting.
+* A basic, easy-to-deploy streamlit-based UI.

 <!-- <img src="https://imgix.bustle.com/uploads/image/2021/12/7/cc0e73f8-0020-4c7f-9564-da20f309622d-agent-smith.jpg?w=350" alt="Agent Smith Matrix" style="align: center;" />  -->

 ## Basic Usage

 Primary functionality is provided by a `agent_smith_ai.utility_agent.UtilityAgent` class, which yields `Message` objects in response to user questions.
 They also manage internal state chat, including the system prompt, chat history, token usage, and auto-summarization when the conversation length nears the context length.
-Finally, using OpenAI's [function-calling models](https://platform.openai.com/docs/guides/gpt/function-calling), they can register endpoints of REST API's, and locally defined methods as callable functions.
+Finally, using OpenAI's [function-calling models](https://platform.openai.com/docs/guides/gpt/function-calling), they can register endpoints of REST API's, and locally defined methods and functions as callable functions.

 Here's some code from the basic example in `examples/monarch_basic.py`, which makes calls to a [Monarch Initiative](https://monarchinitiative.org) API.
 We start by using `dotenv` to read a `.env` file defining our `OPENAI_API_KEY` environment variable if present (we just need some way to access the key).
 We inherit from the `UtilityAgent` class, defining a name and system